rage/programming-23/data/part-9/1-objects-and-references.md

 The list of words is stored in an attribute named `self.words`.
 In this case the `self` parameter name is mandatory in both the constructor method of the class and in any other method accessing that variable.
 If `self` is left out, the different methods will not access the same list of words.

-Let's add a new method to our class definition: `longest_word(self)` returns (one of) the longest words in the vocabulary.
+Let's add a new method to our class definition.
+The method `longest_word(self)` returns (one of) the longest words in the vocabulary.

 The following is one way of completing this task, but we will soon see it is not a very good way: